Health Care Reform – Qualified Health Plans

 If you appeal an eligibility decision and the ruling goes in your favor, you will have the option of enrolling in or changing plans.

 *Learn more: read the publication called Can I Still Enroll in Health Coverage.

 What if I think I am being charged too much for the Qualified Health Plan or I am not getting the correct subsidy amount?

-You should appeal with the Healthplanfinder as soon as possible, within 90 days of when you get your "Eligibility Decision" packet in the mail.
-You can ask for an appeal in many different ways, such as going online at www.wahbexchange.org/appeals , calling the Healthplanfinder at 1-855-923-4633 (1-855-WAFINDER), and other ways listed in the "Eligibility Decision" packet.
+You should appeal with the Healthplanfinder as soon as possible, within 90 days of getting your "Eligibility Decision" packet in the mail.
+The packet will list the different ways you can ask for an appeal, such as going online at www.wahbexchange.org/appeals , and/or calling the Healthplanfinder at 1-855-923-4633 (1-855-WAFINDER).
 You should also talk to a lawyer right away.

-You can apply for coverage through Healthplanfinder online at www.wahealthplanfinder.org, by phone at 1-855-923-4633 (1-855-WAFINDER), or by using a paper application from Healthplanfinder or your local DSHS office.
+You can apply for coverage through Healthplanfinder online at www.wahealthplanfinder.org, by calling 1-855-923-4633 (1-855-WAFINDER), or by using a paper application from Healthplanfinder or your local DSHS office.
 If you go online, be sure to go the correct website (www.wahealthplanfinder.org).
 There are copycat scams at similar sites.

 Call an In-Person Assister or an insurance broker.
-There is a list of In-Person Assisters at WashingtonLawHelp.org, or go to www.wahealthplanfinder.org and click on the "customer support" link to search for a navigator or broker in your area.
+You can search for In-Person Assisters at WashingtonLawHelp.org, or go to www.wahealthplanfinder.org and click on the link to search for a navigator or broker in your area.

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.